 Hot Stone Massage

-Outside, a chill south-westerly wind beats against the glass door panes, the wood fire crackles occasionally, the only other sound an occasional low-pitched sigh.
+Outside, a chill south-westerly wind beats against the glass door panes.
+The wood fire crackles occasionally, and the only other sound an occasional low-pitched sigh.

 For undiluted massage pleasure, a hot stone massage is undeniably on the another plane.”
 Mike O’Connor, Courier Mail

 Warmed volcanic stones are used with aromatherapy oils to give you an amazing massage experience.
 Minimum 1.5 hour booking.